FriendsOfTYPO3/frontend_editing/README.md

     npm run add:resource:immutable

-### Styling
+### Develop

-The extension are using SASS for compiling into CSS.
+The extension are using SASS for compiling into CSS and React as javascript.

-To build the stylesheets use the following command:
+To build the resources use the following command:

-    npm run build:css
+    npm run build

-While developing use the following watch for css changes command:
+While developing use the following watch for all kinds of changes command:

-    npm run watch:css

-To build the javascript use the following command (a watcher is still to be added):

-    npm run build:js
+    npm run watch

 ### Publish